DAVID J. WILLIS ATTORNEY

 Specific items of concern to the buyer:

 (1) The Financing Contingency.
 A buyer should want the third-party financing contingency to be a true contingency governed by specific parameters, not a vague notion subject to dispute by a seller who may argue that the buyer failed to "apply promptly" or make "every reasonable effort" to get a loan.
-Does this language require application to one lender or four?
-In its attempt to be neutral, the TREC text is silent.
-Moreover, nowhere in the contract or in the Financing Condition Addendum is it spelled out what constitutes adequate evidence of failure to get financing.
+Does the TREC language require application to one lender or four?
+In its attempt to be neutral, the text is silent.
+Moreover, nowhere in the contract or in the TREC Financing Condition Addendum is it spelled out what constitutes adequate evidence of failure to get financing.
 Can the buyer be sure that the seller will take the buyer´s word and agree to return the earnest money?
 Does failure of the property to adequately appraise constitute denial of the buyer´s loan application?
 It should.
 Failure to appraise should be considered a failure to "satisfy the lenders´ underwriting requirements" and therefore permit the buyer to cancel the contract and obtain the return of the earnest money.
 These issues may not be so compelling if the earnest money is only $500 . . . but what if it is $5,000 or $15,000 – not uncommon in sales of higher-end homes?
 It is also to the buyer´s benefit to specify that providing a "turn down letter" shall be conclusive, indisputable evidence that financing was denied.

 (3) Disclosure of Material Conditions and Defects.
 Disclosure is usually the biggest concern of the buyer.
 A "Seller´s Notice of Property Condition" is required by Section 5.008 of the Property Code which states "A seller of residential real property comprising not more than one dwelling unit located in this state shall give to the purchaser of the property a written notice as prescribed by this section or a written notice substantially similar to the notice prescribed by this section which contains, at a minimum, all of the items in the notice prescribed by this section."
 Section 5.008(d) goes on to say that the "notice shall be completed to the best of seller´s belief and knowledge as of the date the notice completed and signed by the seller."
 Note that there are exceptions to Sec.
 5.008, notably as to previously unoccupied new homes.